 Although the criteria do not specifically require anything additional to assist with this assessment, it is important that applicants reference their proposed admissions arrangements and explain how these arrangements facilitate enable cohesion or integration if appropriate.

 The aims of the green paper mean that the criteria also provide additional suggestions for proposers of faith schools to consider.
 These include considering the level of diversity on their trust board, structured twinning programmes and becoming/developing a mixed faith MAT.
 More detail on these concepts can be found here.

-The new criteria include an increased focus on ensuring the best possible outcomes for disadvantaged pupils.
-In particular, the definition of ‘strong track record,’ which is provided to show applicants the background the DfE expect a groups’ education lead to have, now includes an explicit reference to ensuring that an individual/school has expertise in delivering outcomes for disadvantaged pupils that are above local and national averages.
+The criteria for wave 13 included an increased focus on ensuring the best possible outcomes for disadvantaged pupils.
+In particular, the definition of ‘strong track record,’ which is provided to show applicants the background the DfE expect a groups’ education lead to have, included an explicit reference to ensuring that an individual/school has expertise in delivering outcomes for disadvantaged pupils that are above local and national averages.

-The criteria explicitly state that the DfE will preference projects for which they are able to secure a value for money site in a timely manner with an acceptable level of risk.
+The criteria explicitly stated that the DfE will preference projects for which they are able to secure a value for money site in a timely manner with an acceptable level of risk.

 In practice means that the DfE will give preference to:

 - Applications that identify an LA or government owned site

 - Applications that identify a site available on a peppercorn basis